-The recurring financial margin (net of profit sharing and tax) was down slightly due to lower dividends.
+The recurring financial margin (net of profit sharing and tax) was

-Net income totalled €6 million compared with €7 million in 2020.
-This includes the non-recurring financial margin, which showed an increase in realised capital gains.
+Net income totalled €5 million compared with €6 million as at

+31 December 2021.
+This result notably includes the non-recurring financial margin (incorporating a decrease in realised capital gains compared with the prior fiscal year).

-(d) Hungary
+(c) Hungary

-Premium income of the subsidiary Groupama Biztosito in Hungary increased 9.8% to €392 million at 31 December 2021.
+Premium income of the subsidiary Groupama Biztosito in Hungary increased 13.9% to €409 million as at 31 December 2022.

-Written premiums in property and casualty insurance were up 9.6% at €206 million at 31 December 2021.
-The development of the portfolio and new business with high average premiums explain the growth of the non-life business (+23.1%).
-The good performance posted by the home insurance segment (up +7.5%) and agricultural business lines (up +26.1%) should also be noted.
+Written premiums in property and casualty insurance were up 16.5% at €220 million as at 31 December 2022.
+The development of the portfolio and new business with high average premiums explain the growth of the non-life business (+19.6%).
+The good performance posted by the passenger vehicle (+15.1%), home (+12.6%), and agricultural sector (+62.0%) segments should also be noted.